status-im/pm/notes/transcript13.md

 Oskar: Cool, does anyone disagree with these points or think they should be phrased differently or there's something missing from these things that we can do on a short-term?

 Pedro: My only concern is the first point where we have tests.
-Hopefully it's easy enough you know, I'm not a closures developer, I've been able to contribute to the closure code base, but yeah I'll have to look into how tests are written, it's not something I've put much thought into, hopefully it's something that is easy to pick up and won't be a blocker from now on.
+Hopefully it's easy enough you know, I'm not a Clojures developer, I've been able to contribute to the clojure code base, but yeah I'll have to look into how tests are written, it's not something I've put much thought into, hopefully it's something that is easy to pick up and won't be a blocker from now on.

 20:00 - 21:00